This page provides details on using the Sun system available in V-Ray for Revit.

 The Density parameter controls the amount of clouds in the sky.
 The higher the value, the higher the amount of clouds appearing in the render.

-This example shows how the Variety parameter affects the distribution and look of the clouds.
+This example shows the effect of the Variety parameter on the clouds' distribution and look.

 Example: Cirrus Amount